One of the finest thread in the world

 To create a traditional feel, the curve of the collar pattern has been reduced.
 The new pattern employs a lowered neckline to create a relaxed look when the collar is opened.

 Compared to the slim fit, the sleeves and body have been kept spacious.
 By preserving the size of the back panel, together with bringing the side seams forward, we have incorporated the essential ideas of traditional British and American tailoring.

-The special characteristic of the Manhattan Model is its sleeves that naturally point forward.
+The special characteristic of our model is its sleeves that naturally point forward.
 The curve of the sleeve has been tailored to match that of the jacket, which in turn means the cuff of the shirt sleeve and the jacket are parallel.